zqqf16/SYM/README.md

 1. Import your dSYM file.
 This is optional, for SYM can search all dSYM files from your disk automatically.
 2. Import or paste in the crash log.
-3. Click the “Symbolicate” button.
+3. Click menu "Symbol" -> "Symbolicate" or command + R.